 Back pain is one of the most common pain problems the AABP Integrative Pain Care team treats.
 They take an integrative and holistic approach to back pain, developing plans that provide long-term relief.
-To get relief from your back pain, call the office in the Bensonhurst neighborhood in Brooklyn, New York City, Midtown East, NYC, or the office in Great Neck or White Plains, New York.
+To get relief from your back pain, call the office in the Bensonhurst neighborhood in Brooklyn, NYC, or the office in White Plains, New York.

 Back pain is any discomfort that affects the back.
 Though the pain may affect any area in the back, it most often occurs in the lower back, the lumbar spine.